 Remember you need to read at home at least 3 times a week.
-Try to make sure that someone in your house asks you questions about each couple of pages after you have finished reading.
+Try to make sure that you tell someone in your house about what you have read after every couple of pages.

 |This week we have been continuing our topic about Ancient Egypt.
 For homework please have a go at measuring time by making a water clock.
 If you haven’t got any plastercine (or blutac) at home please tell me and I can give you enough to do your homework.
 Please write in your homework diary how well your water clock works.|

 Please ask a grown up to ask you a question after every page you read.
 This will help you to read more carefully and improve your understanding of your book.